 Functions can be defined anywhere and are visible in the block they are declared in.
 Inside a function, you cannot access local variables defined outside of that function.
+There is no explicit return statement.

 If you call a function that returns multiple values, you have to assign them to a tuple using a, b := f(x) or let a, b := f(x).